royweiss1/GPT_Keylogger/README.md

 ## Usage
 In this repository we offer a CLI tool capabale of:
 1) Playground - Using the framework to decypher a stream of token sizes extracted from a evesdropping the network.
-2) Generation & Evaluation - Using the framework on a spesified dataset, and evaluating it's preformance
+2) Generation & Evaluation - Using the framework on a specified dataset, and evaluating it's performance
-3) Train - Training the framework from scrach (pre-trained) or from our proposed models (fine-tune) on a spesified dataset.
+3) Train - Training the framework from scrach (pre-trained) or from our proposed models (fine-tune) on a specified dataset.

-For all of the usecases above we also offer python scripts and Jupyter notebooks for you convinience.
+For all of the use cases above we also offer python scripts and Jupyter notebooks for you convenience.

 ```
 Welcome to the GPT Keylogger Framework.
 We offer several modes: Train, Generate, and Playground.
 Use the latter for trying the